Frequently Asked Questions

-There are approximately 450 students at ITC, studying across four campuses in Auckland Central, South Auckland, Whangarei and Christchurch.
+There are approximately 450 students at ITC, studying across four campuses in Auckland Central, South Auckland and Whangarei.
 Around 10% of the student population are international students, so you will be in a classroom with many people from New Zealand.
 Class sizes are small (there is a maximum of 22 students) and many international students find it easy to make friends.

 How many hours per week will I be expected to be at college?

-Students enrolled on full-time courses will be required to be in class for at least 20 hours per week.
-Classes are taught in the morning or the afternoon and students will also need to set aside around 10-15 hours per week for study and homework.
+Students enrolled on full-time courses will be required to be in class for 20 hours per week (9.00 am to 2.30 pm, Monday to Thursday).
+Students will also need to complete an extra 10-15 hours of self-directed study/homework each week.

 Do I need insurance?

 Yes, international students need to have appropriate and current medical and travel insurance while in New Zealand for the full duration of their course of study.
-We work closely with Orbit Protect health insurance, a large reputable insurance company.
-We can help you arrange insurance prior to your course starting.
-Please email email@example.com for advice.
+We work closely with Orbit Protect health insurance, a large reputable insurance company and can help you arrange this insurance when you enrol.
+Please email firstname.lastname@example.org for advice.

 What is the cost of living in New Zealand?

 Living in Auckland is cheaper than living in cities such as Sydney or London.
-To give you an idea, a litre of milk costs around $2.50 and a student movie ticket between $11-$15.
+To give you an idea, a litre of milk costs around $3.03 and a student movie ticket between $15-$20.
 For a full table of living costs, please refer to our International Prospectus and also check out the Study in New Zealand ‘Cost of Living‘ page.

 It is a good idea to come to New Zealand with plenty of money saved to allow you to make the most out of your time here.
-In addition to course fees, you will likely need between $15,000 and $20,000 per year ($300 to $500 per week) to cover accommodation, food, transport, phone, internet and other entertainment costs.
+In addition to course fees, you will likely need between $20,000 – $25,000 per year ($400 to $600 per week) to cover accommodation, food, transport, phone, internet and other entertainment costs.
 Other expenses could include insurance, bank fees, utility bills, clothing, holidays and textbooks.

 Do I need to find my own accommodation?